attogram/attogram/README.md

 * edit .htaccess, set FallbackResource to the full web path to the index.php file in the install directory
 * copy config.sample.php to config.php
-* edit config.php, edit $admins to add your administrator IPs
+* edit config.php  to change default configuration settings

 Setup: Database
 ==============